Laser mode-hopping assisted all-optical single beam pulsed atomic magnetometer: Conclusion

 \section{Conclusion}

 We have demonstrated a single-beam all-optical pulsed atomic magnetometer enhanced by laser mode-hopping.
-Optical pumping assisted by laser mode-hopping, which leads to a discontinuous pumping profile, effectively enhances the transverse spin polarization.
-Furthermore, mode-hopping offers a convenient method for setting probing stage beam off-resonant which suppress the absorption and maintain large FID signal.
-We have reached a sensitivity of 3.77 pT/Hz$^{1/2}$ which is sufficent for applications of magnetic anomaly detection in earth's magnetic field.
-The sensitivity of our magnetometer seems to be limited by the performance of the frequency counter.
-In order to estimate the potentially achievable sensitivity, CRLB due to the non-magnetic oriented noise was calculated, which was 191 \(\textrm{fT}/\sqrt{\textrm{Hz}}\) in our experimental condition.
-Considering the calculated CRLB, we expect that our magnetometer can reach a sensitivity of a sub pT/Hz$^{1/2}$ which is similar to the sensitivity limited by photon shot-noise.
-A laser cavity optimization considering laser mode-hopping in fabrication of a DBR LD may further improve the sensitivity by ehancing optical pumping.
-Our approach based on laser mode-hopping can be applied to miniaturization of all-optical atomic magnetometers with sub-pT/Hz$^{1/2}$ sensitivities.
+When optical pumping is assisted by laser mode-hopping, it leads to a discontinuous pumping profile, effectively enhancing the transverse spin polarization.
+Furthermore, mode-hopping offers a convenient method for setting the probing stage beam off-resonant, which suppresses absorption and maintains a large FID signal.
+We achieved a sensitivity of 0.6 pT/Hz$^{1/2}$ which is sufficient for applications to detect magnetic anomalies in earth's magnetic field.
+The sensitivity of our magnetometer seems to be limited by photon-shot-noise and the magnetic field noise induced by the current noise in the current supply for driving the bias magnetic field coil.
+In order to estimate the potentially achievable sensitivity, the CRLB due to the non-magnetic oriented noise was calculated, which was 131 \(\textrm{fT}/\sqrt{\textrm{Hz}}\) in our experimental condition.
+Considering the calculated CRLB, we expect that our magnetometer can reach a sensitivity of a sub pT/Hz$^{1/2}$ which is similar to sensitivity limited by photon shot-noise.
+Laser cavity optimization considering laser mode-hopping during the fabrication of a DBR LD may further improve sensitivity by enhancing optical pumping.
+Our approach based on laser mode-hopping can be applied for the miniaturization of all-optical atomic magnetometers with sub-pT/Hz$^{1/2}$ sensitivities.

 \begin{section}{Acknowledgments} This work was supported by the Agency for Defense Development Grant funded by the Korean government (No. 915098102). \end{section}